lpoaura/GN2PG/README.rst

 Import datas into GeoNature datas
 #################################

-Default script to auto populate GeoNature is called "synthese".
+Default script to auto populate GeoNature is called "to_gnsynthese".

 .. code-block:: bash

-    gn2pg_cli --custom-script synthese <myconfigfile>
+    gn2pg_cli --custom-script to_gnsynthese <myconfigfile>

 .. tip::

-    You can also replacing synthese script by your own scripts, using file path instead of ``synthese``.
+    You can also replacing synthese script by your own scripts, using file path instead of ``to_gnsynthese``.

 Contributing